 The real value of IoT applications is much bigger than connected gadgets and smart refrigerators.
 In many cases, IoT applications are helping companies increase efficiencies, drive down costs, and drive major revenue growth.

-But while your mind may go to typical IoT use cases like industrial automation or IoT in agriculture, I bet you haven’t thought of tracking a rhinoceros.
+But while your mind may go to typical IoT use cases like asset tracking, industrial automation, or IoT in agriculture, I bet you haven’t thought of tracking a rhinoceros.
 Take a look at that use case and six other IoT examples below.

 7 Effective IoT Use Cases (I Bet You Didn't Expect)